 As early as 1961, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open.
 They were shocked that three vehicles being seen abusing it in 10 minutes - particularly impressive when you consider how empty the motorway would have been at the time!

 At one stage rear accesses were considered so important to service area design that one service area considered on the M1 in the 1960s would have had both rear accesses bridge a railway line: a considerable investment for what was basically an optional extra.

 Services with Rear Accesses

 Here is a comprehensive list of all the services with a rear access and the road they join on to.
 Several unbuilt services have been included if it was clear there would have been a rear access.

-UK services are listed first, with the three Irish examples at the end.
+UK services are listed first, with the five Irish examples at the end.